 The following suggestions are very conservative and cautious.
-It is safest to list many things of which a stitcher might want to be aware.
+It seems safest to list many things that a stitcher might want to be aware of.
 You are then free to use or ignore whatever you choose.

 Cut the fabric to size for the project.
-Allow at least an extra 3" to 4" on each edge.
+Allow an extra 3" to 4" on each edge.

-Pre-rinse very dark or very red fabrics to make sure the color will not run.
+Pre-rinse very dark or very red fabrics to make sure the colour will not run.
 Rinse until the water is clear.
-Obviously, you should not do this if you know the fabric was dyed with a non-colorfast dye.
+Obviously, you should not do this if you know the fabric was dyed with a non-colourfast dye.

 If there are folds, make sure they will come out.
-Dampen and press the fabric.
+Rinse and/or press the fabric.

 Prepare the edges to keep them from fraying.
 Some of the options: